-Modifiers are automatic operations that affect an object in a non-destructive way.
+Modifiers are automatic operations that affect an object’s geometry in a non-destructive way.
 With modifiers, you can perform many effects automatically that would otherwise be too tedious to do manually (such as subdivision surfaces) and without affecting the base geometry of your object.

 They work by changing how an object is displayed and rendered, but not the geometry which you can edit directly.
 You can add several modifiers to a single object to form The Modifier Stack and Apply a modifier if you wish to make its changes permanent.

-There are four types of modifiers:
+There are four categories of modifiers:

-- The Modify group of modifiers includes tools similar to the Deform Modifiers (see below), but which do not directly affect the shape of the object; rather they affect some other data, such as vertex groups.
+These are tools similar to the Deform ones (see below), however, they usually do not directly affect the geometry of the object, but some other data, such as vertex groups.

-- The Simulate group of modifiers activates simulations.
-In most cases, these modifiers are automatically added to the modifiers stack whenever a Particle System or Physics simulation is enabled.
-Their only role is to define the place in the modifier stack from which is taken the base data for the simulation they represent.
+Those represent physics simulations.
+In most cases, they are automatically added to the modifiers stack whenever a Particle System or Physics simulation is enabled.
+Their only role is to define the position in the modifier stack from which is taken the base data for the simulation they represent.
 As such, they typically have no attributes, and are controlled by settings exposed in separate sections of the Properties.

-Each modifier has been brought in from a different part of Blender, so each has its own unique settings and special considerations.
-However, each modifier’s interface has the same basic components, see Fig. Panel Layout (Subdivision Surface as an example)..
+Each modifier’s interface shares the same basic components, see Fig. Panel layout (Subdivision Surface as an example)..

 At the top is the panel header.
 The icons each represent different settings for the modifier (left to right):